ByVoiceTech/Grammars/README.md

 # Grammars

-This repository contains open source versions of commonly used grammars.
+This repository contains open source versions of commonly used grammars and their delegates.